York County to pay $500K+ to estate of murdered woman

 YORK, Pa.
 (WHTM) – York County will pay more than $500,000 to the estate of a murdered woman because her killer was supposed to be on house arrest.

-The county allowed him to go without electronic monitoring even though he was on house arrest for another crime.
+The county allowed Crawford to go without electronic monitoring even though he was on house arrest for another crime.

 Crawford is serving up to 49 years in prison.